AustinCundiff/AustinCundiff.github.io/_posts/2022-10-25-application-hacker-methodology.md

 ![Shodan Query](/assets/httpx.png)

-> Note: Most of these tools used below can be configured to output in JSON.
-Feel free to subtitute grep and vim with your text editor of choice.
+> Note: Most of the tools used below can be configured to output in JSON.
+Feel free to substitute grep and vim with your text editor of choice.
 The idea is that we can easily filter out the junk with negative searches like egrep -v.

 Now it's time to go through our output.
 Depending on the number of endpoints, this could be large.
 I prefer to open the results in vim, but you can also page through it with less or another text editor like vscode or sublime.